Pretro/gymstore/README.md

 + Part of the code written is my code and ideas and guidance from my mentor Antonio Rodriguez.

 + I use the readme file template from Code Institute for the making of my readme file.

++ The photos in the deployment section, they were made by print screen of the Boutique Ado tutorial from Code institute.

 __Media__